jesperkarlsson42/Webshop-grupparbete/README.md

-# My first JavaScript ToDo-List
+# Build a Webshop

-_A webshop made with Javascript jQuery and jQuery UI as a school assignment, no focus on the paymentfunction_
+_A webshop made with jQuery and jQuery UI as a school assignment, no focus on the payment functionalities_

-Examples of functionality of the todo-list:
+Examples of functionality of the webshop:

-- Add a new todo
+- Add products to a shopping cart
-- Remove todo
+- Simulate a purchase on the checkoutpage
-- List a todo as done, and make it unclear again
+- Calculate a totalprice on the products in the shopping cart
-- Sort todo's (in alphabetical order)
+- Store the information in the shopping cart through extended objects, not only one product
-- Save todos to LocalStorage
+- Decrease/increase the amount of products in the shoppingcart and checkoutpage

 ---